 Ask yourself if you can truly trust your dealer?
 Do you want to let him determine your fate?
 Continuing to purchase illicit drugs from him significantly increases your chances of becoming the next victim of a synthetic opioid overdose.

-Treatment for Addiction: The Design for Change Way
+Treatment for Synthetic Opioids Addiction the Design for Change Way

 What is the Design for Change way of treating addiction?
 It is a unique addiction treatment program that includes evidence-based therapies, compassionate staff, and a customized plan designed around each client’s specific needs.

 Our licensed and JCAHO accredited facility is located in beautiful Lancaster, CA, where you will achieve your recovery goals at your own pace in a comforting environment.
 We want our clients to overcome the physical, mental, and spiritual aspects of addiction for long-lasting recovery.